hsimah-services/wp-graphql-facetwp/README.md

 - Requires FacetWP 3.3.9+

 ## Overview
 This plugin exposes configured facets through the graph schema.
-Once registered for a type, a root query is available.
-The payload includes both facet choices and information and a connection to the post type data allows for pagination of the returned data set.
+Once registered for a type, a query is available.
+The payload includes both facet choices and information and a connection to the post type data.
+This allows for standard GraphQL pagination of the returned data set.

 ## Usage:
-Configure facets via the FacetWP admin pages.
+**It is assumed that facets have been configured**

-Register the facet and post type with WPGraphQL:
+To register a FacetWP query in the WPGraphQL schema for a WordPress post type (eg `post`) simply call the following function:
 ```
 // Register facet for Posts
 register_graphql_facet_type( 'post' );